SantanderMetGroup/ansible-thredds-cluster/roles/jk-gateway/README.md

 - `mod_jk_status_user`: User to login
 - `mod_jk_status_passwd`: Password to login

-If they are not declared, the `.htpasswd` file is not created.
+If they are not declared, the `.htpasswd` file nor the status worker are created.

 ## Variables